paraslonic/GCB_MAN/source/index.rst

 Genome Complexity Browser
 ===================================

 Welcome to the Genome Complexity Browser (GCB) documentation.

+GCB is created to analyse variability in hundreds of prokaryote or viral genomes simultaniously.

 GCB performs:
 	- Visualization of gene neighborhoods in a graph-based format.